debragordon/css-bank/README.md

 ![Site Screenshot](https://raw.githubusercontent.com/debragordon/css-bank/master/screenshots/css-bankform.png)

 ## Description
 We were tasked to build a basic banking form and utilize the basic input types - text fields, radio buttons, checkboxes, email ... to name a few.
 This is a showcase of element implementation and basic CSS styling.
-Note: this form is not connecte to Javascript and is not a functioning form.
+Note: this form is not connected to Javascript and is not a functioning form.

 ## How to Run
 1. Clone repo to your local computer